 J.K.K.
-Look Laboratory of Oceanographic Engineering is a research and instructional laboratory that provides research facilities and services to faculty, students, and staff involved in academic research, including extramural, intramural, and/or in-house studies relating to ocean engineering.
-Assistance is provided to state and federal agencies in solving many ocean-related problems; in educating the graduate students in all aspects of physical and mathematical modeling techniques as applied to waterways, harbors, coastal engineering, and shop hydrodynamics through an ocean hydrodynamics laboratory course and on-the-job training; in educating the public on the awareness of marine science and ocean engineering by making the Look Laboratory facilities and researchers available to study-tour groups or individuals.
+Look Laboratory of Oceanographic Engineering is a research and instructional laboratory that provides research, including extramural, intramural, and/or in-house studies relating to ocean engineering.
+Assistance is provided to state and federal agencies in solving many ocean-related problems; in educating the graduate students in all aspects of physical and mathematical modeling techniques as applied to waterways, harbors, coastal engineering, and shop hydrodynamics through an ocean hydrodynamics laboratory course and on-the-job training; in educating the pubic on the awareness of marine science and ocean engineering by making the Look Laboratory facilities and researchers available to study-tour groups or individuals.
 Advisory services to a variety of organizations and/or general public in the field of ocean engineering are also provided.